sajjadGG/book-python/advanced/concurrency/asyncio-eventloop.rst

 * Async code can only run inside an event loop.
 * The event loop is the driver code that manages the cooperative multitasking.
 * You can create multiple threads and run different event loops in each of them.
+* Python will create a default event loop only in Main Thread
+* Python will not create an event loop automatically for you on any other than main thread by default, this is to prevent from having multiple event lops created explicitly
+* Event loop can execute only one callback (coroutine) at a time
+* Some callbacks (coroutines) can schedule themselves once again (trampoline)
+* Reactors
+* Proactors

 For example, Django uses the main thread to wait for incoming requests, so we can't run an asyncio event loop there, but we can start a separate worker thread for our event loop.
 [#cheat]_